 It's important because it allows us to eat, speak and socialise without discomfort or embarrassment.
-Loose, broken and decayed teeth, poorly fitting dentures and pain makes eating hard.
+Loose, broken or decayed teeth, and poorly fitting dentures can cause pain make eating hard.

 Reports show us that oral care is often lacking for older people who may be unable to carry out their own personal care and rely on others for help.
 This is particularly relevant in hospitals, community care settings and domiciliary care at home.